zuri-training/Pro_Team_41_Chunk-File/README.md

-# ChunkIT-DOCUMENTATION
+# ChunkIT

-A platform that accepts CSV or JSON large files, and break them into smaller bits.
+-A platform that accepts CSV or JSON large files, and break them into smaller bits.

 > Our Vision
 - [x] Helping clients manage their large file easily.